Heiðrik | Representing a new generation

 His earlier work might have resembled the more abstract and perhaps naive framework of fairy tales.
 The later years his style has evolved to a more and more realistic environment.
 Fantasy or moral driven fabels, perhaps, but always with a twist of irony and satire.

 Like writing a diary an artist’s expression is also a healing process.
 The battle for his own identity has in a natural way forced him to be more concrete and perhaps honest.

 ”Hiding is no solution.
 Why should honesty be something to be ashamed of?
 It’s honesty.
 I’ve also come to realise that my work or just things in general work out much better that way”.

 The melancholic echo indeed dwells on the islands.
 But it’s not the darkness itself, Heiðrik reminds me: ”It is the beauty in it”.

 Heiðrik is born and raised in Tórshavn.
-Book your day tour in Tórshavn - the town that shaped the Faroese artist Heiðrik.
+Read the Ultimate Guide to Tórshavn – the town that shaped the Faroese artist Heiðrik.